jvmiert/laxo/readme.md

 - Need to figure out the category/attribute options for both Tiki and Lazada.
 See if they are compatible or how can map between them.

 # Tech to-do
-- Make notifications a popover
+- Try passing a ref of the popover button and see if clicking it in provider works
 - Make dashboard main view take full width
 - Create product page
   - Position elements of product pages properly